aigerabae/archaea/phylogeny_orthofinder.md

+Generally speaking, protein input yields higher accuracy and more reliable phylogenetic trees than DNA input when you are looking at deeper evolutionary time scales (e.g., comparing different species, genera, or families).
+So I will be using protein input

 I created a new folder phylogeny and copied fna and faa files into diff folders.
 I removed ref and wlsby files from both

 ```bash